 How or Why Does This Matter?

 Switching continuously from the first to the third person can lead to confusion for the reader.
 Who is speaking exactly?
-What makes part of the essay seem impersonal and detached when the next part – the first person essay part – seems personal and rather intimate?
-In fact, the mistake of writing from both viewpoints without being aware of doing so, can give the impression of haphazardness.
+What makes part of the essay seem impersonal and detached when the next part – the first-person essay part – seems personal and rather intimate?
+The mistake of writing from both viewpoints without being aware of doing so can give the impression of haphazardness.

 Benefits and Drawbacks of Writing in the First Person

-Looking at the example above you will see that, in using the first person narrative essay writing style, the writer is able to share his or her information, even though they are not speaking specifically about themselves.
-This lends their work a more personal, intimate and subjective voice.
-Additionally, it allows the writer to talk about an experience, event and/or people while providing, or omitting, as much information as suits them.
-The first person voice also allows them to share their personal feelings, emotions, and thoughts while offering their opinion, understanding and other information only they possess.
-This enables the reader to become part of the story and develop an empathy with the writer’s feelings and viewpoint.
+Looking at the example above you will see that, in using the first person narrative essay writing style, the writer can share his or her information, even though they are not speaking specifically about themselves.
+This lends their work a more personal, intimate, and subjective voice.
+Additionally, it allows the writer to talk about an experience, event, and/or people while providing, or omitting, as much information as suits them.
+The first-person voice also allows them to share their personal feelings, emotions, and thoughts while offering their opinion, understanding, and other information only they possess.
+This enables the reader to become part of the story and develop empathy with the writer’s feelings and viewpoint.

 Benefits and Drawbacks of Writing in the Third Person

-Clearly, as this example shows, the third person voice adds a factual tone – it is more than a mere selection of the writer’s own personal opinions, thoughts and/or ideas.
+As this example shows, the third-person voice adds a factual tone – it is more than a mere selection of the writer’s own opinions, thoughts and ideas.
 It additionally makes the written piece sound less casual and more professional.
-Furthermore, the third person viewpoint creates a suitable distance between the writer and his or her readers, which is necessary to reflect any rhetorical situation.
+Furthermore, the third-person viewpoint creates a suitable distance between the writer and his or her readers, which is necessary to reflect any rhetorical situation.
 Not being a fictional piece, the primary purpose is to convey topic-related information to the reader.
 Readers are entitled to believe the information is factually accurate or at least as accurate as the context allows.
-Hopefully, this answers the question, “what is writing in third person?”
+Hopefully, this answers the question, “what is writing in the third person?”

-It is quite common to use the third person perspective when writing biographies, critiques, history papers, journalistic articles, reports, research papers and so on.
-Again, this allows the writer to establish an objectivity and distance in their work, which is the primary distinction between using the first person and third person voice.
+It is quite common to use the third-person perspective when writing biographies, critiques, history papers, journalistic articles, reports, research papers, and so on.
+Again, this allows the writer to establish objectivity and distance in their work, which is the primary distinction between using the first person and third person voice.